-To calculate CAC, divide the total amount you spent on sales and marketing in a given time period by the number of customers you acquired in the same time period.
+To calculate CAC, divide the total amount you spent on sales and marketing in a given period by the number of customers you acquired simultaneously.

 For example, if you spent $1,000 in one month and acquired 50 customers, your CAC would be 20.

-To correct for these mistakes, Balfour recommends using the following formula:
+To correct these mistakes, Balfour recommends using the following formula:

 CAC = (Marketing Expenses (n-60) + 1/2 Sales (n-30) + ½ Sales (n)) / New Customers (n), where n= Current Month

-Balfour also points out people commonly conflate "CAC" with "CPA" -- but the two are different, and this mistake can be expensive.
+Balfour also points out people commonly conflate "Customer Acquisition Cost" with "Cost Per Acquisition" — but the two are different, and this mistake can be expensive.

-CPA stands for Cost Per Acquisition.
-It represents how much money you need to spend to acquire a non-customer, like a lead, a free trial, a registration, or a user.
+CPA represents how much money you need to spend to acquire a non-customer, like a lead, a free trial, a registration, or a user.

 This means CPA and CAC are related: Your CPA is a leading indicator of your CAC.

-Startups must know how many months it takes to recover CAC, (the amount they invested in getting a new customer).
+SaaS companies must know how many months it takes to recover CAC and the amount they invested in getting a new customer.